hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Picklist-value-not-found.md

 ---
-title: Picklist value not found (Deployment assistant)
+title: "Picklist value not found (Deployment assistant)"
-description: How to solve Salesforce deployment error /Picklist value: (.*) in picklist: (.*) not found/gm
+description: "How to solve Salesforce deployment error /Picklist value: (.*) in picklist: (.*) not found/gm"
 ---
 <!-- markdownlint-disable MD013 -->
 # Picklist value not found